vgribov/cv/generic.md

 ## Creativity and self-learning ability ##

 I love to write programs.
 For me, it's an exciting chance to create something new and make our world better.
 I love code simplicity and minimalistic approach with a focus on using the standard library and avoiding unneeded external dependencies.
 I can be agile but prefer to have a clear specification with a road map and milestones.
-Before each new project, I ask myself "what's new I can learn from it?".
+Before each new project, I tend to ask myself "what's new I can learn from it?".
 If nothing I try to introduce this "new" by myself.
 So I like being a team change agent.

 ## Communication and leadership skills ##